コンテンツにスキップ

 Recover Sandboxes

-Daytona provides methods to recover sandboxes using Python and TypeScript.
+Daytona provides methods to recover sandboxes in Daytona Dashboard ↗ or programmatically using the Python SDK, TypeScript SDK, and Ruby SDK.

 # Recover sandbox